divath/gcru18-best/PITCHME.md

 #### Package Organization - Applications

-Your domain type package should be the root of your application repository.
-This makes it clear to anyone opening the codebase what types are being used, and what operations will be performed on those types.
+Your domain type package should be the root of your Go packages directory.
+This makes it clear to anyone opening the codebase what is project about, what types are being used, and what operations will be performed on those types.

 ---

 #### Package Organization - Applications

-The domain type package, or *root* package of your application should not have any external dependencies.
+The *domain* package, or *root* package of your application should not have any external dependencies.
 > It exists for the sole purpose of describing your types and their behaviors.

 ---